plumatic/plumatic.github.com/_posts/2014-06-17-om-sweet-om-high-functional-frontend-engineering-with-clojurescript-and-react.markdown

   React'
 date: 2014-06-17 09:56:09.000000000 -07:00
 ---
-At Prismatic, we're firm believers that great products come from a marriage of thoughtful design with rigorous engineering.
-[Effective design](http://blog.getprismatic.com/making-good-design-decisions/) requires making educated guesses about what works, building out solutions to test these hypotheses quickly, and iterating based on the results.
-For example, if you’ve read about our recent [feed redesign](http://blog.getprismatic.com/list-beats-grid-linear-feeds-perform-two-to-three-times-better-than-grids-2/), then you know that we tested three very different feed layouts in the past year before landing on a design that we and most of our users are quite happy with.
+We're firm believers that great products come from a marriage of thoughtful design with rigorous engineering.
+Effective design requires making educated guesses about what works, building out solutions to test these hypotheses quickly, and iterating based on the results.
+For example, if you’ve read about our recent feed redesign, then you know that we tested three very different feed layouts in the past year before landing on a design that we and most of our users are quite happy with.

 Constant experimentation and iteration presents us with an interesting technical challenge: creating a frontend architecture that allows us to build and test designs quickly, while maintaining acceptable performance for our users.